 What are the careers in quantum computing?
 What kind of jobs are out there?
 What degree is needed for quantum computing?
 These are some of the very questions that everybody is asking, ones The Quantum Insider will try to answer to some degree.

-2022 is a very interesting time to be working in Quantum Computing (QC) and the wider discipline of Quantum Information Science (QIS) and Quantum Technology in general.
+2022 is a very interesting time to be working a job in Quantum Computing (QC) and the wider discipline of Quantum Information Science (QIS) and Quantum Technology in general.

 Not as well known and understood as other verticals in the deep tech sector, Quantum Computing has a lot of growing up to do and is still in the teething process, and this is in recruitment, too.

 However, that’s a good thing, as it’s not so well defined.
 According to the Google Quantum AI website careers section, [Google] are always on the lookout for creative research scientists and engineers to help [..] drive this field forward, wherever they happen to be.

 Google Quantum AI — like its large competitors on the market like IBM, AWS Braket and Microsoft — is always on the lookout for the brightest and hungriest minds in the STEM fields fresh out of university.

 These roles, obviously, can be refined to other, more specific subsets within the wider disciplines.

 On that note, The Quantum Insider will now call attention to eight of the most popular roles in the industry, briefly mentioning the demands of the role and qualifications needed at the entry level.

 Of course, this is just an overview — as there are many different architectures and designs on qubit modality, it wouldn’t have been possible for us to mention them all.
 This is just a brief glance as to what jobs are out there and what you may need in view of qualifications to get your foot in the quantum door.

 It is without a doubt that Quantum machine learning (QML) is an exciting field of study, particularly when we’re talking about its applications for quantum computers.